garyttt/unattended_jenkins_image_build/README.md

 14. docker run log file will be fetched continuously, you may Ctrl-C to break it

 # How to access Jenkins
-15. http://hostname.8080, replace hostname with actual docker hostname, please change admin password ASAP
+15. http://hostname:8080 (HTTP) or https://hostname:8083, replace hostname with actual docker hostname, please change admin password ASAP

 # How to backup/restore config changes between image builds
 16. refer to 'Jenkins_Period_Backup_Config_Example.pdf' to quickly configure it, do not forget to validate cron syntax and existence of backup folder